X

 • The Third Floor of our Lyman Campus building was renovated with energy efficiency and green resources as tenets.
 It hosts motion-sensor lighting for energy savings, a reusable water bottle filling station and sustainable furnishings.

 • Our Lyman Campus building is close to 100 years old; at times, this can be a challenge when it comes to sustainability!
 However, in our Dream.
 Dare.
 Do. mentality, we are retrofitting our building to be as energy efficient as possible.
-Many of our spaces now possess motion-sensor lighting fixtures, energy-efficient windows, Energy Star appliances and sustainable furnishings.
+Many of our spaces now possess motion-sensor lighting fixtures, energy-efficient windows, Energy Star appliances, LED lighting, and sustainable furnishings.

 • Thanks to our participation in two national “Green Cup Energy Challenges” our students, faculty and staff are well versed in energy saving actions such as efficient computer use, “unplugging” and turning off lights when leaving a room.
 When repairs are necessary, we make sustainable choices whenever possible.